Sgfhnn/AI-environment-setup-and-management-/README.md

 # Flutter Development Environment Setup Tool

-A **complete Windows executable** that automatically scans, downloads, and installs Flutter development tools with a user-friendly GUI.
+A **Phase 1 a complete Windows executable** that automatically scans, downloads, and installs Flutter development tools with a user-friendly GUI.
 No Python installation required!

 ## 🚀 Features